Discover the incredible medicinal properties of this Amazonian fruit. We also show you how to grow it in a pot and in a bonsai.

 ✅ Pitanga Bonsai

-Bonsai is a word of Japanese origin that literally means bon = tray + sai = to cultivate (although etymologically it comes from the Chinese term penjing or penzai, meaning pén = tray + zāi = plant) which consists of the art of cultivating. trees and plants, reducing its size so that it is much smaller than its natural size by means of techniques such as transplanting, pruning, wiring, clipping, etc., and giving it its natural shape but in miniature.
+Bonsai is a word of Japanese origin that literally means bon = tray + sai = to cultivate (although etymologically it comes from the Chinese term penjing or penzai, meaning pén = tray + zāi = plant) which consists of the art of cultivating trees and plants, reducing the size so that it is much smaller than its natural size by means of techniques such as transplanting, pruning, wiring, clipping, etc., and giving it its natural shape but in miniature.
 For this effect it is necessary to pot the plant.
 (Díez and Blázquez, 2015).

 ✅ The flower

-✅ Pitanga leaf tea What is it used for?
+✅ Pitanga leaf tea and its uses

 - Vitamin A, B1, B2, B3 and C.